James Arthur: Early life

 James Andrew Arthur was born on 2 March 1988 to an English mother, Shirley Ashworth, and a Scottish father, Neil Arthur.
 Neil was a delivery driver, but also used to be a DJ and drummer for many years, while Shirley was a fashion model and later a sales and marketing professional.
-Arthur's dad and mother split up when he was two years old, and they each settled with new partners: when Arthur was three, Shirley got together with Ronnie Rafferty, a computer engineer, and Neil later married another woman; together they had Arthur's half-sister.
+Arthur has four sisters and a brother.
+His parents split up when he was two years old, and they each settled with new partners: when Arthur was three, Shirley began dating Ronnie Rafferty, a computer engineer, and Neil later married another woman; together they had Arthur's half-sister.

 At the age of 14, Arthur entered part-time voluntary foster care: he lived with his father, Neil, for three days of the week and was in foster care in Brotton – about ten miles from Redcar – for the other four days.

-Education, moving to Bahrain and back to England

-Arthur first went to Ings Farm Primary School in Redcar, North Yorkshire.
+Arthur first went to Ings Farm Primary School in Redcar.
 In 1997, when he was nine, he moved with his mother, his stepfather, and two of his sisters to Bahrain.
 In Bahrain, he studied at the local British School of Bahrain.
 In April 2001, when Arthur was 13, they moved back to England, having lived in Bahrain for a total of four years.
 Upon his return, he continued his studies at Rye Hills School in Redcar.